-When Parliament is not in session, no deputy may be arrested without the authorization of the secretariat of the National Assembly, except in flagrante delicto, cases of authorized prosecution, or of final conviction.
+When Parliament is not in session, no deputy may be arrested without the authorization of the secretariat of the National Assembly, except in the case of flagrante delicto, of authorized prosecution, or of final conviction.

 The detention or prosecution of a deputy shall be suspended if the National Assembly so requests.